TALK TO SALES

 As an employer, you likely check in with your employees to ensure they’re staying productive and meeting goals at work.
 But are you also keeping track of how happy and healthy they are?

-Your employees’ health goes hand in hand with their workplace performance, making it an essential focus for organizations of all sizes.
-Many employers are implementing employee wellness programs and benefits to promote employee health and wellbeing.
+The health of employees goes hand in hand with their job performance, making it an essential focus for organizations of all sizes.
+Many employers are implementing employee wellness programs and benefits to promote employee health and well-being.

 Employees spend as much as a quarter1 of their life at work.
 For many workers, this means sitting at desks and looking at computer monitors for long hours every day.
 Spending lengthy periods sitting can affect physical health.

-According to the Mayo Clinic2, researchers have found that those who sit for more than eight hours each day without physical activity have a higher risk of death.
-They also found that 60 to 75 minutes of moderately intense physical activity a day can counter these effects.
+According to the Mayo Clinic2, researchers have found that those who sit for more than eight hours each day without physical activity have a higher risk of early death.
+They also found that 60 to 75 minutes of moderately intense physical activity each day can counter these effects.

 Supporting mental health in the workplace is also important.
-According to a study by the University of Massachusetts3, one-third of workers report high stress levels in the workplace.
+According to a study by the University of Massachusetts3, one-third of workers report high levels of work-related stress.

 By supporting employee health and wellness, your employees will be less stressed and less likely to take a sick day.

-Additionally, supporting your employees' health and wellbeing directly affects productivity, employee engagement, and job satisfaction, which can improve retention.
-According to MetLife’s 2022 Employee Benefits Trends Study4, 51% of holistically healthy employees were more likely to remain at their current organizations for at least 12 months.
+Additionally, supporting your employees' health and well-being affects productivity, employee engagement, and job satisfaction, which can improve retention.
+According to MetLife's 2023 Employee Benefits Trends Study4, employees who feel cared for are 65% more likely to remain at their current organizations.

 Tips for staying healthy in the workplace